-- The discussion case studies, which are progressively developed with a view to follow the development of the topics.
+- The discussion case studies progressively articulated to follow the development of the topics.

-- Group assignments, which are proposed to students with a view to stimulate their ability to build legal arguments.
+- Group assignments are proposed to students to stimulate their ability to build legal arguments.

-- Moreover, students are encouraged to engage in class discussion, to bring their personal understanding of the topics and to share their insights on legal arguments.
+- Moreover, students are encouraged to engage in class discussion, bring their personal understanding of the topics, and share their insights on legal arguments.

-- The course also includes two guest lectures by practitioners and judges, aimed at providing students with an understanding of how norms concerning migrants are concretely applied.
+- The course also includes guest lectures by practitioners to provide students with an understanding of how norms concerning migrants are concretely applied.